rrios006/rshell/README.md

 # rshell

-This assignment is about remaking a basic version of shell that is able to handle connectors such as &&, ||, and ;.
-We must also make our own version of an exit function.
+This assignment builds on the past one.
+Rshell should now be able to use test function and handle parathensis.
+I will also know precedence.

 #Run program
 1 open terminal and enter  $ git clone https://github.com/rrios006/rshell.git

 2 enter $ cd rshell

-3 enter $ git checkout hw2
+3 enter $ git checkout hw3

 4 make exe by entering  $ make

 5 execute $ bin/rshell

 #Bugs
-Connectors:

-	I could not get the connectors work besides ';'

-	I don't have errors coming when a connector is first

-	Exit function only works on first
+Precedence:

+	Not being able to handle double parathensis to well.

+Test:

+	Mulitple tests can get mess and doesn't always work.

+There is a limit to how many commands you can do but don't think it should be a problem.